the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 >_Figure Explaining the Hierarchical Attention Network method_

-This method was used for three of our metrics:
-MSA Risk Assessment
-MSA Risk Management
-MSA Risk Identification

-For three of the metrics, a HAN was trained in order to predict their presence and identify their associated supporting text from the statements.
+For three risk metrics, a HAN was trained in order to predict their presence and identify their associated supporting text from the statements.
 This method allowed us to use the hierarchical structure of statements as well as to drive attention to incorporating context.

 The advantages of this method are that the attention weights are unique which facilitate the interpretation of predictions.
 Also, this model provides a clear view of the part of the text the model is looking at, and thus the supporting text that is helping make the predictions.
 Thanks to the two levels of attention, the model also highlights sentences and words which are important for prediction.
 The HAN model predicts if the overall statement contains or not the metric analysed.